Back

 Understanding whether your feelings are a normal response to life or signs of actual depression is essential.
 Only a comprehensive assessment by a licensed therapist or counsellor can identify the best path forward.

-Depression is treatable, so why wait?
+Depression is treatable and recovery is possible, so why wait?

 Take charge of your mental health today!